THXel/Linux-Mint-Wallpaper-Studio-/README.md

 ### Where to download it

-The recommended place to download the release is the **GitHub repository / releases section** of this project.
+The recommended place to download the release is the **GitHub Releases section** of this project.

 You can place the downloaded `.deb` file in your `Downloads` folder and install it from there.